lxd98/Giraffe_documentation/docs/source/index.rst

 ``--plot``

-​ If specific to the ``--plot``, the **Giraffe** will visualize the results including the distribution of bin among the GC content and the relationship between normalized depth and GC content.
+​ If specific to the ``--plot``, the **Giraffe** will visualize the results including the distribution of bins among the GC content and the relationship between normalized depth and GC content.

 .. _running-demo-3: